cdriehuys/django_simple_forums/README.rst

 Important Note
 ==============

-This package is currently in early alpha.
+This package is currently in early alpha (version < 1.0.0).
 This means that backwards incompatible changes can be introduced at any time as described `here <http://semver.org/#spec-item-4>`_.

 Installation
 ============